simonsays881/data-protection/README.md

 * Since the curl commmand does not supply the certificate trust chain as a parameter the HTTPS connection is going to complain that the server certificate is not recognized.
-You will see the following printed in the runner window pane below if you look through the printed log
+You will see the following printed in the runner window pane if you look through the printed log

-  ** curl: (60) Peer's Certificate issuer is not recognized ** ** Certificate is not trusted - cannot validate server certificate **
+  ** curl: (60) Peer's certificate issuer has been marked as not trusted by the user. ** ** Certificate is not trusted - cannot validate server certificate **

 **Some questions to think about :**